There are a couple of eye-opening books that changed the way I think about my life.

 1. Getting Things Done

-“Getting Things Done” by David Allen is a book about personal organization.
+“Getting Things Done” by David Allen is a book about self-organization.

 It teaches you to capture all the things on your mind in a central inbox.
 Then, you must process these items by putting them on different lists.

-By downloading your brain into an external system, your mental RAM is no longer being eaten up by trying to remember stuff.
+By downloading your brain into an external system, your mental RAM is no longer preoccupied with trying to remember stuff.
 The result is what Allen calls, “A mind like water.”

 This single idea — that our mental bandwidth is limited and that we are wasting it by trying to remember technicalities — changed my life.
-Once I had gotten a taste of what it feels like to be always on top of things, I could never go back again.
+It allowed me to focus on what our minds were really made for — creative thinking.

-That is not really David Allen’s fault.
-It comes with the territory.
+However, that is not David Allen’s fault; it simply comes with the territory.
 When you try to create a system that is an accurate representation of our busy lives, it is bound to get complex.

 But if you endure that complexity, you’ll get rewarded.
-In a world polluted with productivity “hacks” and magic bullets, GTD is the one approach that actually does what it says.
+In a world selling you magic bullets, GTD is the one method that does what it says.
 Invest the effort, and it will revolutionize your life like it revolutionized mine.

 Where the book falls short: